compl3x/ocwiper/README.md

 2. Cross platform
 3. Easily modifiable
 4. Usable with software built for SDelete (such as [my GUI](https://github.com/compl3x/SDelete2-FileGone))

 #### Building
-A script, build.sh, is included in the repo for quick build. it's basically just:
+A script, build.sh, is included in the repo for quick build, but it does nothing more than:

     gcc -o wipe wipe.c mtwist.c

 #### To-Do
 * ~~Directory support~~ DONE!
 * ~~Recursive Directory support~~ DONE!